 If there are open Sisu transaction(s) for a lead when you create an initial appointment in Chime for that lead, the integration will UPDATE all of the open Sisu transaction(s) to contain the initial Chime appointment information... however, we will not overwrite any pre-existing information on the Sisu transaction(s) if it was manually filled-in directly in Sisu.
 Additionally, this updating isn't quite a real-time process, so there can be a delay of a few minutes before the changes are reflected in the open Sisu transaction(s).

 When you use the bridge page to create a transaction in Sisu, the integration will use the earliest Chime appointment with the agent you assign the Sisu transaction to.
-(In this way, if an ISA schedules an appointment setting the agent as the "organizer" and the agent marks the appointment as complete before either of them go to the bridge page to send the transaction over to Sisu, the ISA will still get credit for setting that appointment.)
+(In this way, if an ISA schedules an appointment setting the AGENT as the "Owner" and the agent marks the appointment as complete before either of them go to the bridge page to send the transaction over to Sisu, the ISA will still get credit for setting that appointment.)

 When you modify or delete an appointment in Chime, we will NOT update the "1st Time Appt Set" and "Appt Set For" dates on the open Sisu transactions.
 The only reason these dates should be altered on the open Sisu transactions is if the appointment was made in error.
 When you simply update or delete a Chime appointment, the original "1st Time Appt Set" and "Appt Set For" dates on the open Sisu transaction(s) should persist.

-If the logged-in Chime user creates a Chime appointment on a Chime lead setting someone other than themself as the "organizer", then the "Appt Set By (ISA)" field will be set on the open Sisu transaction(s).
+If the logged-in Chime user creates a Chime appointment on a Chime lead setting someone other than themself as the "Owner", then the "Appt Set By (ISA)" field will be set on the open Sisu transaction(s).
 (This is how your ISAs will work and what drives the ISA functionality in Sisu.)
 It does NOT matter who creates the Sisu transaction with the bridge page... the ONLY thing that sets the "Appt Set By (ISA)" field on the Sisu transaction is who created the Chime appointment.

 When an appointment is marked as completed/checked-off in Chime, we will update any corresponding open Sisu transactions to set the "1st Time Appt Met" field.
-(To accommodate scenarios where an agent didn't mark their appointment complete until the next day or later, we always set this date based on the actual appointment date in Chime.)

 If you ever have to backdate the "1st Time Appt Set" date field or "1st Time Appt Met" date field (which should be extremely rare if you are following the correct workflow), then you need to change those fields manually by switching to a different Sisu form where those fields are not marked as view-only, such as possibly the "Transaction Form".
 This is required because Chime will not allow you to create a Chime appointment in the past.
 But all of the fields that are marked as "view only" in the Chime Buyer Form and Chime Listing Form should remain as such.